xLeDocteurx/p5wrappers/README.md

 P5.js wrappers for React and Vue.js
 This Components lets you integrate p5 Sketches into your React & Vue App.

+- 0.1.0 update : Now you can pass a data object to the wrappers to receive data from your components into your sketch scripts

 ## Installation
 ```